Scroll progress bar

 HOW IT WORKS: creates a protective film, modulates the inflammatory response, and limits dehydration.

-WHAT IT DOES ON THE SKIN: alleviates itching and tightness, leaving the skin calmer and more protected.
+WHAT IT DOES FOR THE SKIN: relieves itching and tightness, leaving the Skin calmer and more protected.

 Lactobionic Acid (PHA)

-WHAT IT IS: exfoliant from the polyhydroxy acid family, much gentler than classic AHAs.
+WHAT IT IS: an exfoliant from the polyhydroxy acid family, far gentler than classic AHAs.

-WHY IT'S USEFUL: exfoliates without irritating and helps retain moisture.
+WHY IT’S USEFUL: exfoliates without irritating and helps retain hydration.

-HOW IT WORKS: removes dead skin cells and acts as an antioxidant, improving the skin's texture.
+HOW IT WORKS: removes dead cells and acts as an antioxidant, improving the Skin's texture.

-WHAT IT DOES ON THE SKIN: alleviates itching and tightness, leaving the skin calmer and more protected.
+WHAT IT DOES FOR THE SKIN: relieves itching and tightness, leaving the Skin calmer and more protected.

 Neutrazen™ (Palmitoyl Tripeptide-8)

-WHAT IT IS: a biomimetic peptide designed for hyper-reactive skin.
+WHAT IT IS: a biomimetic peptide formulated for hyper-reactive Skin.

-WHY IT'S USEFUL: acts on the cutaneous nerve endings, often hypersensitive in sensitive skin, which intensify stinging, burning, and redness even in response to minimal stimuli.
+WHY IT’S USEFUL: acts on the skin nerve endings, often overly sensitive in sensitive Skin, which amplify stinging, burning, and redness even in response to minor triggers.

-HOW IT WORKS: modulates nerve signals and lowers the threshold of neurogenic reactivity.
+HOW IT WORKS: modulates nerve signals and lowers the threshold for neurogenic reactivity.

-WHAT IT DOES ON THE SKIN: helps calm sudden flare-ups and keep skin more stable over time.
+WHAT IT DOES FOR THE SKIN: helps calm sudden reactions and keeps the Skin more stable over time.

 Sensityl™ (Phaeodactylum Tricornutum Extract)